 Students must fulfill 12 credits within the humanities.
-These requirements are comprised of ENG100, ENG110, and ENG200 and 3 additional credits taken at the 200 level or higher.

-Students may choose from courses labeled ART, ENG, HUM, GEO, LNG, or PHI, as well as from the list below:
+These requirements are comprised of ENG101, ENG102, and COM101 and 3 additional credits taken at the 200 level or higher.
+Students may choose from courses labeled ART, ENG, HUM, LNG, or PHI.